bha-github-organization/trip-d-print/README.md

 First Aid squad, where the EMTs will start churning out these face shields.
 Mike also had a great comment:
 "Have you tried 'nesting' the frames so you can get more than one frame per print?".
 Doh!
 Well no, I hadn't.
 If anyone can create a nested .stl file, please share it here (if you beat Mike to it)!
 See: [Issue #1](https://github.com/bha-github-organization/trip-d-print/issues/1)

+  - @Sulliv26 wins!
+His nested file is here: [Lulzbot_Taz6_2FaceShields.stl](stl/Lulzbot_Taz6_2FaceShields.stl) It has two frames.

+  - I'm also working on another .stl that can nest two frames (on my smaller plate).

 * Kasia Q mentioned using UV to sterilize the frames, so they could be reusable!